-The joint EEB/CSB Growth Facilities at the Earth Sciences Centre have just completed a significant expansion, adding two new wings of rooftop research glasshouses.
-The Growth Facilities include over 50 plant growth chambers and rooms, and provide excellent support for plant research at the University of Toronto.
+The Growth Facilities at the Earth Sciences Centre include over 80 plant growth chambers and rooms, and provide excellent support for plant & some model systems (fruit flies, rotifers, damselflies…) research at the University of Toronto.

-The Teaching Plant Collection, comprised of many specimens of botanical and human interest, is also located in glasshouses on the ESC rooftop.
-The collection is used to supplement a wide range of departmental courses and elementary and high school tours.
-Students are welcome to visit and explore the Collection between 10:00 am and 4:00 pm Monday to Friday.
+The teaching plant collection, comprised of many specimens of botanical and human interest.
+The collection is located in glasshouses on the 5th floor of ESC.
+The collection is used to supplement a wide range of departmental courses, and is instrumental in public outreach (for example, elementary and high school tours).

 - Health & Safety